hpdobrica/digital-garden-public/{The Mind Illuminated.md

 		- you hold the intention to hit the target, and with repeated practice you are influencing these processes to allow you to consistently hit the target
 	- all information held in consciousness is communicated to the unconscious
 	- formulating a conscious attention, gives new input that your unconscious processes take into consideration
-	- holding intention to focus on breath, and returning to breath whenever realizing that focus is lost communicates to the uncoscious that keeping the focus on the breath is important
+	- holding intention to focus on breath, and returning to breath whenever realizing that focus is lost communicates to the unconscious that keeping the focus on the breath is important
 	- this is the basis of meditation: we set clear intention and repeat basic tasks in order to reprogram our unconscious processes
 - scope of attention
 	- as we can change our object of attention, we can also adapt the scope of our attention to what we are doing
 	- threading a needle requires a very narrow focus, while watching a game requires much wider focus
 	- we can direct the scope of our attention, but it also moves spontaneously, shrinking and spreading without our control
-	- expended scope of attention behives a lot like alternating attention
+	- expended scope of attention behaves a lot like alternating attention
 	- having the scope of attention expanding during practice can introduce a big amount of distraction, thus to have stable attention, we need to learn to control the scope of attention as well as the object of attention
 	- we start working on this from stage 7
-	- in addition to controling the scope of our focus, we can also train the power of our focus, allowing us to have a very wide focus and still allow us to percieve things quite clearly - which brings us to the...
+	- in addition to controlling the scope of our focus, we can also train the power of our focus, allowing us to have a very wide focus and still allow us to perceive things quite clearly - which brings us to the...

 second objective of meditation - mindfulness:
 	-